 Grubs feed on the roots of your grass.
 An indication you may have a grub infestation problem shows itself in areas of your lawn that have begun to wilt and brown in irregular shapes.
 Grub Control, like many details in caring for your lawn care, is best left to a Lawn Service.
 Many times homeowners trying to get rid of white moles, may apply too much or too little insecticide, apply it is areas that may not be affected and apply at the wrong time of year.
 Being well intentioned, they try to save themselves money, only to find they may have actually wasted them.
-Call the Lawn Care experts at Turf Solutions.
+Contact the Lawn Care experts at Turf Solutions.
 We will do a complimentary assessment of your lawn grub situation to determine if control is warranted, how much is needed and when the best time to apply our grub control product in the Lee’s Summit area.

 The best defense against lawn grubs, besides a quality grub control product, is a healthy lawn which requires adequate water, fertilizer, and aeration.
 Contact us and we’ll find out about chemical controls in your area that would have the least impact on your environment.